GreenLEP GTA

 Everything is done through the natural urinary passage.
 There are no cuts, no drains, and most patients go home the same day or the next morning.

 A note about sexual function.
-Erections and sensation are not affected.
-However, retrograde ejaculation — where semen passes backward into the bladder instead of forward — is expected after GreenLEP, as it is after virtually all prostate surgeries that open the bladder neck.
-This means the procedure is not compatible with future fertility.
-This is discussed in detail during the consultation.
+There is approximately a 10% chance of experiencing weaker erections after surgery.
+Additionally, there is at least a 50% chance of losing the ability to ejaculate — semen passes backward into the bladder instead of forward (retrograde ejaculation), which is common after any prostate surgery that opens the bladder neck.
+This means the procedure may not be compatible with future fertility.
+These risks are discussed in detail during the consultation.

 What about other laser enucleation techniques?
 You may have read about HoLEP (holmium laser enucleation) or ThuLEP (thulium laser).
 These are all well-established enucleation approaches endorsed by international guidelines, and they share the same core principle: separating the enlarged tissue from the outer prostate shell through the urethra.
 The laser platform and specific technique vary, but the concept is the same.
 During your consultation, Dr. Yan will explain why GreenLEP is the approach used in his practice.